Skip to content

 Parameters:

-• time_range data are taken for this time range (periods are ignored)
+: Data are taken for this time range (periods are ignored). -

-• filter desired filters for the search, to limit the results returned
+: Desired filters for the search to limit the results returned. -

-• sort list of fields to sort results by; only first_occurrence, last_occurrence and count are available. descending sort order is indicated by prefixing the field name with "-" (minus) sign
+are available.
+Descending sort order is indicated by prefixing the field name with a "-" (minus) sign. -

-• page number of page to retrieve, used with page_size. the bigger the page number the longer it will take to retrieve results, especially in multi-host configurations
+.
+The bigger the page number, the longer it will take to retrieve results, especially in multi-host configurations.

 {